 Avocado Toast with a Fried Egg

-1 tbsp of pastured butter, olive or coconut oil
+- 1 tbsp butter olive or coconut oil

 - In a pan add butter or oil of your choice.
 Once heated add 4 eggs (or more, depending on how much you’ll like).
 Cook the eggs on medium-low, covered top.
 Sprinkle with salt and pepper.